Skip to content

 Channel Bindings

 Bindings are deterministic and most-specific wins.
-Peer-level bindings take priority over channel-wide rules.
+Peer-level bindings (tier 1) always take priority over channel-wide catch-all bindings (tier 7), regardless of array order.

 "bindings": [